mindspore-ai/docs/tutorials/experts/source_en/debug/mindir.md

 ## IR File Contents Introduction

-The following is an example to describe the contents of the IR file (the content may have some changes with the version upgrade of MindSpore).
+The following is an example to describe the contents of the IR file.
 Run the script:

 ```python
 import mindspore as ms